koch-MP5A3/Koch-Mp5a3/README.md

 <p align="center">
-╰ " The sun, the moon and stars.
-Don't seem as far as they did yesterday " ‹𝟹
+╰ " Let me hold you close (close), 떠오른 달 그 위로 (위로) " ‹𝟹
 </p>
   <p align="center">
-    Hello, I'm Ren / Prince.
+    Hello, I'm Jun Seok.
 Welcome to my GitHub ʾʾ₍ ᐢ..ᐢ ₎  !!
 I don't have much to say about myself here as I wanted to use this as a guideline when it comes to Pony town.
 Don't worry I don't have any big rules or anything!
     </p>
       <p align="center">
        ▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀
        </p>
   <p align="center">
     I'm very friendly and always encourage interactions!
 I tend to be awkward though because I get anxious easily.
 I use Pony Town to make friends and mutuals and create fun skins and cos.
 Cuddles and hugs and hiding are fine with me!
 If I ever do something wrong then please let me know.
-I'm always looking to improve on myself and learn from my mistakes
+I'm always looking to improve on myself and learn from my mistakes.
+English is not my first language so please be patient as i'm still learning
     </p>
     <br>
     <p align="center">
-    I am 17 ( I will be 18 in june ).
-I would like to ask that if you're below the age of 15, please keep interactions minimal ( mainly if you want to be friends ).
-I joke around a lot and can be a bit out of pocket.
-I really enjoy sonic, arcane, nights into dreams and a lot of other stuff!
-My favourite ships are shadilver, shadourge, knuxadow, sonjet/jet speed, caitvi, time bomb, etc !!!
+    I enjoy a lot of different medias.
+I am not apart of any fandoms to be honest but I do like squid game, pokemon, identity v, sonic, splatoon, etc. Im always looking for more things to get into though
     </p>
 <!--
 **koch-MP5A3/Koch-Mp5a3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.